Alain Fuchs

-Since 24 October 2017, he is president of PSL University (Paris Sciences & Lettres).
+From 24 October 2017 until 26 June 2024, Fuchs was president of PSL University (Paris Sciences & Lettres).

 Biography

 Alain Fuchs graduated as a Chemical engineer (1975) at EPFL.
-In 1983, he became a doctor in Physical Chemistry at Université Paris-Sud (now Paris-Saclay University; his dissertation was “Cristaux vitreux et transition vitreuse” (about glass crystals).
+In 1983, he became a doctor in Physical Chemistry at Université Paris-Sud (now Paris-Saclay University; his dissertation was "Cristaux vitreux et transition vitreuse" (about glass crystals).
 He was also a postdoctoral fellow at the University of Edinburgh (1984–1985).

 Career

-Alain Fuchs joined CNRS in 1985 as a research fellow.
+Fuchs joined CNRS in 1985 as a research fellow.
 He became a research director in 1991.
 In 1995, he became chemistry professor at Université Paris-Sud.
-Between 2000 and 2005, he set up and directed the Laboratory of Physic Chemistry (UMR 8000) at Campus d'Orsay.
+Between 2000 and 2005, he set up and directed the Laboratory of Physical Chemistry (UMR 8000) at Campus d'Orsay.
 He also worked as the President of the agrégation in chemistry from 1998 to 2001 and he directed the Section 13 of the Comité national de la recherche scientifique between 2004 and 2008.
 He was also Professor at the Université Pierre et Marie Curie (UPMC) in thermodynamics and statistical thermodynamics, intermolecular and surface forces, molecular simulation techniques, history of chemistry and physical chemistry.
 He served as the president of Chimie ParisTech from 2006 to 2010.

 In January 2010, he was appointed President of the CNRS, succeeding Catherine Bréchignac (former President) d'Arnold Migus (former managing director).
-Fuchs’s mandate ended in 2014.
-After holding the position in interim for one month], he was appointed again by the Ministry of Higher Education.
+Fuchs's mandate ended in 2014.
+After holding the position in interim for one month, he was appointed again by the Ministry of Higher Education.

 In October 2017, Fuchs quit the position of CNRS President and became the President of Université PSL (collegiate university including 9 members and 10 associate members).
+He left the position for personal reasons in June 2024.

+Death

+Fuchs died in Paris on 8 December 2024, at the age of 71.

 Fields of research

-His research activity is dedicated to the theory, modelling and molecular thermodynamics of fluids confined in various types of porous materials modeling and molecular simulation of confined fluids.
-“Forced intrusion of water and aqueous solutions in microporous materials: from fundamental thermodynamics to energy storage devices” (Chem.
+His research activity was dedicated to the theory, modelling and molecular thermodynamics of fluids confined in various types of porous materials modeling and molecular simulation of confined fluids.
+"Forced intrusion of water and aqueous solutions in microporous materials: from fundamental thermodynamics to energy storage devices" (Chem.
 Soc.
-Rev.,46 (2017)) or “On the use of the IAST method for gas separation studies in porous materials with gate-opening behavior” (Adsorption, 24 (2018)) are part of his last recent and major publications.
+Rev.,46 (2017)) or "On the use of the IAST method for gas separation studies in porous materials with gate-opening behavior" (Adsorption, 24 (2018)) are part of his last recent and major publications.

-Alain Fuchs is a member of the Academia Europaea and he was a member of the editorial board of the journal Physical Chemistry Chemical Physics.
+Alain Fuchs was a member of the Academia Europaea and he was a member of the editorial board of the journal Physical Chemistry Chemical Physics.